What Is an Organizational Chart's Purpose in Aviation SMS?

 Placing actual names into the boxes leaves no doubt that management has performed the required appointment of key safety personnel for the functioning of the safety program.

-At the top of the safety org chart sits the Accountable Executive and at the bottom are typically the front line employees.
-Safety managers, department heads and other safety-relevant divisions fall in the middle of the heirarchy.
+At the top of the safety org chart sits the Accountable Executive and at the bottom are typically the front-line employees.
+Safety managers, department heads, and other safety-relevant divisions fall in the middle of the hierarchy.

-Org charts for aviation safety program must be kept up to date.
+Org charts for aviation safety programs must be kept up to date.
 We recommend that safety teams schedule an annual review of the org chart.